Sunrise (Norah Jones song)

 "Sunrise" is the lead single of American singer-songwriter Norah Jones' second studio album, Feels like Home (2004).
 Released on January 12, 2004, the folk ballad reached number four in Canada and number 30 in the United Kingdom.
-Despite failing to chart on the US Billboard Hot 100, the single was certified Gold by the Recording Industry Association of America for sales of 500,000 copies.
-The song won Best Female Pop Vocal Performance at the 2005 Grammy Awards.
+Despite failing to chart on the US Billboard Hot 100, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of 500,000 copies.
+The song won Best Female Pop Vocal Performance at the 47th Annual Grammy Awards in 2005.

 Credits and personnel

 Credits are taken from the Feels Like Home booklet.